JunYuHuang/top-binary-search-trees/README.md

       - parent.right = `new_node`
     - else
       - parent.left = `new_node`
+  - replace(value)
+    - helper function used by `delete()` method for deleting nodes that have both L & R children
+    - TODO

   - delete(value)
     - return if @`root` is null
     - parent = null